+5.9.
+Circus Library 49

+'''

-•executable: When executable is given, the first item in the args sequence obtained from cmd is still treated by most programs as the command name, which can then be different from the actual executable name.
-It becomes the display name for the executing program in utilities such as ps.
+•executable: When executable is given, the first item in the args sequence obtained from cmd is still treated

+by most programs as the command name, which can then be different from the actual executable name.
+It

+becomes the display name for the executing program in utilities such as ps.

 •working_dir: the working directory to run the command in.
-If not provided, will default to the current working directory.
+If not provided, will default to the current

+working directory.

 •shell: if True, will run the command in the shell environment.
-False by default. warning: this is a security hazard.
+False by default. warning: this is a security

+hazard.

 •uid: if given, is the user id or name the command should run with.
 The current uid is the default.

 •gid: if given, is the group id or name the command should run with.
 The current gid is the default.

 •env: a mapping containing the environment variables the command will run with.
 Optional.

 •rlimits: a mapping containing rlimit names and values that will be set before the command runs.

 •use_fds: if True, will not close the fds in the subprocess. default: False.

-•pipe_stdout: if True, will open a PIPE on stdout.
-If False, will close it in the forked process. default: True.
+•pipe_stdout: if True, will open a PIPE on stdout. default: True.

-•pipe_stderr: if True, will open a PIPE on stderr.
-If False, will close it in the forked process. default: True.
+•pipe stderr: if True, will open a PIPE on stderr. default: True.

-•close_child_stdout: If True, closes the stdout after the fork. default: False.
+•close child stdout: If True, redirects the child process' stdout to /dev/null after the fork. default: False.

-•close_child_stderr: If True, closes the stderr after the fork. default: False.
+•close_child_stderr: If True, redirects the child process' stdout to /dev/null after the fork. default: False.

 pid

 Return the pid

 stdout

 Return the stdout stream

 stderr

 Return the stdout stream

-'''

-send_signal (args, kw)
+send_signal(args, kw)

 Sends a signal sig to the process.

-'''

 stop (args, kw)

 Terminate the process.

 age()

 Return the age of the process in seconds.

-info()

 Return process info.

 The info returned is a mapping with these keys:

-•mem_info1: Resident Set Size Memory in bytes (RSS)
+•mem info1: Resident Set Size Memory in bytes (RSS)

 •mem_info2: Virtual Memory Size in bytes (VMS).

 •cpu: % of cpu usage.

 •mem: % of memory usage.

 •ctime: process CPU (user + system) time in seconds.

 •pid: process id.

 •username: user name that owns the process.

 •nice: process niceness (between -20 and 20)

 •cmdline: the command line the process was run with.

+'''

+'''

 children()

 Return a list of children pids.

-is_child(pid)
+is child(pid)

 Return True is the given pid is a child of that process.

+send signal child(args, kw)

-send_signal_child (args, kw) Send signal signum to child pid.
+Send signal signum to child pid.

+send signal children (args, kw)

-send_signal_children (args, kw) Send signal signum to all children.
+Send signal signum to all children.

 status

 Return the process status as a constant

 •RUNNING

 •DEAD_OR_ZOMBIE

 •UNEXISTING

 •OTHER

-'''
+Example:

 from circus.process import Process

 process = Process('Top', 'top', shell=True)

+'''

+'''

+process = Process('Top', 'top', shell=True)

 process.age()

 3.0107998847961426

 process.info()

-'Top: 6812 N/A tarek Zombie N/A N/A N/A N/A N/A'
+'Top: 6812 N/A tarek Zombie N/A N/A N/A N/A'

 process.status

 1

+process.stop()

 process.status

-2

-process.status

-2

 '''